 Local non-tax revenue refers to fines, fees, and other charges that flow into the District of Columbia's general fund.
-These revenues are categorized into four major categories; licenses and permits, fines and forfeitures, charges for services, and miscellaneous revenues, which includes interest income, unclaimed property, payment in lieu of taxes, and other revenue sources.
+These revenues are categorized into four major categories; licenses and permits (which includes the revenue from motor vehicle registration fees reported on page 17), fines and forfeitures, charges for services, and miscellaneous revenues, which includes interest income, unclaimed property, payment in lieu of taxes, and other revenue sources.

 Fiscal Year Revenue

-2017 \$487,514,084
+2019 \$619,241,492

-2018 (Estimate) \$445,440,061
+2020 (Estimate) \$397,211,368

-2019 (Estimate) \$432,579,923
+2021 (Estimate) \$439,950,479